 All administered doses must be entered into IRIS by VFC providers who manage inventory in IRIS.
-VFC providers who do not manage inventory in IRIS must record and submit the Monthly Doses Administered Report form (Appendix 17).
+VFC providers who do not manage inventory in IRIS must record and submit the Monthly Doses Administered Report forms (Monthly Doses Administered Report - Private Provider, or Monthly Doses Administered Report - Public Provider).